TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Related Work

 \subsection{In-Situ Tools and Interfaces}

-In-situ tools and interfaces refer to systems designed to be used directly within the environment where a task or activity is taking place, rather than in a separate or abstract setting.
-Specifically, the in-situ design allows the creation or modification of designs within the context of their intended deployment.
-Recent advancements in AR technology have expanded the possibilities for in-situ design by allowing designers to visualize changes in the actual environment where the design will exist.
-This can eliminate the discrepancy between the site of artifact creation and its eventual placement in traditional digital design tools \cite{ashbrook_towards_2016, mahapatra_barriers_2019}.
-There are many in-situ design tools with different unique features. \textit{DesignAR} by Reipschläger and Dachselt \cite{reipschlager_designar_2019} combines interactive 2D screens with stereoscopic AR for refined object tracing. \textit{RoMA} by Peng et al. \cite{peng_roma_2018} synchronizes design and fabrication, with the capability to incorporate existing objects into the workspace.
+In-situ tools refer to systems used directly within the environment where a task takes place, rather than in separate or abstract settings.
+Recent advancements in AR have enabled designers to visualize changes within the actual environment, bridging the gap between artifact creation and its intended deployment~\cite{ashbrook_towards_2016, mahapatra_barriers_2019}.
+For example, \textit{DesignAR}~\cite{reipschlager_designar_2019} combines 2D tablet screens with stereoscopic AR and a pen for precise object tracing. \textit{RoMA} synchronizes design and fabrication using a 3D printing robotic arm that incorporates existing objects into the workspace. \textit{HoloDesk}~\cite{hilliges_holodesk_2012} and \textit{MixFab}~\cite{weichel_mixfab_2014} introduce immersive tools with gestural controls tracked by \textit{Kinect}, enabling context-aware designs.
+Unlike systems requiring fixed setups or specialized hardware, \systemName allows design in and for \textit{any} environment using only an off-the-shelf HMD.
+This portability makes \systemName a versatile tool for diverse settings, whether at home or outside.